Sweepin/SweepinConnect-android/README.md

     android:name="proximities:appSecret"
     android:value="YOUR_APP_SECRET"/>
 ```

+#### To know more about what you can do with Sweepin Connect, go to the <a href='https://github.com/Sweepin/SweepinConnect-android/blob/master/Advanced_Configurations.md'>Advanced configuration</a> documentation.

 ### Congratulations, your app is now ready to go !
 ##### Go to <a href='http://manager.sweepin.fr/admin/login/?ref=/'>The Sweepin Manager interface</a> to create your first campaign !